-With Microsoft Identity Manager (MIM), organisations can begin to address this this major issue.
+With Microsoft Identity Manager (MIM), organisations can begin to address this major issue.
 MIM can help stop many of these problems – staff sharing system passwords, simple passwords (“password” is still in the top 10 commonly used passwords!) and help reduce the opportunities for malicious attacks on the network.

 Let’s start at the beginning…